-This website summarises the research conducted by a team from the University of Waikato led by Dave Campbell, Louis Schipper and Tanya O’Neill.
-We collaborate closely on a variety of projects covering carbon exchange and budgets in pastures and wetlands.
+Welcome to WaiBER – Waikato Biogeochemistry and Ecohydrology Research a group led by Louis Schipper, Dave Campbell, Aaron Wall and Tanya O’Neill.
+We collaborate closely on a variety of projects covering soil quality, carbon exchange and budgets in pastures and wetlands and nitrogen removal from agricultural ecosystems.

 Our focus is to use carbon budgets as an indicator of ecosystem sustainability and to identify ways in which to increase soil carbon content and remove carbon dioxide from the atmosphere.